Is There Still Time to Plant? (Or Better Still…Should I?)

 Basic rule of fruit, roses and trees…Obviously, plant native and adapted, low water, low maintenance.
 Space properly with plenty of room for each plants mature size to avoid diseases and harsh pruning and always prepare your soil and planting site with organic matter before you plant.
 Remember, compost can save the world 😉

-Check out my Facebook page (below) to see how to plant and mulch properly, but basically with all planting (trees, shrubs and plants) when planting you only dig the hole slightly deeper than the bucket and twice as wide.
-You mix the soil from the hole you dug with compost and place a small amount in the bottom of the hole so your tree/rose/fruit is level with the existing ground, then fill in the sides with the remaining mixture.
+use proper planting techniques for successful installation and learn to mulch properly.
+With all planting (trees, shrubs and flowering plants) you will only dig the hole slightly deeper than the bucket and twice as wide.
+You mix the soil from the hole you dug with compost and place a small amount in the bottom of the hole so your tree/rose/fruit is 1-2 inches above level with the existing ground, then fill in the sides with the remaining mixture.
 Add root stimulator as recommended and water thoroughly.
+Add mulch up to to the soil that the plant originally came in but not over it.
 After mulching you should see the bell shape or flare of the tree at the ground level, it should not look like a lollipop stick.
 When planting Roses, you should see the graft union (that nubby thing on the bottom of the bush) above the ground, not below the soil when planted.
-When planting shrubs or plants you should see the soil the pot came in.
+When planting shrubs or perennial plants you should see the soil the pot came in.
 Mulching too close to the plant can prevent adequate water consumption, but you do want to mulch up to the plant or shrub as we get closer to winter months to protect the plant from harsh weather.

 Happy Gardening!!